igrorp/pre-miRNA-plot/README.md

     sudo python -m pip install --upgrade pip setuptools wheel

-For the more experienced ones, it's always a good practice to isolate the downloaded programs as theirs versions may cause conflict.
+For the more experienced ones, it's always a good practice to isolate the downloaded programs as their versions may cause conflict.
 Optionally, you can create a Python virtual environment to do that.

     python3 -m venv <your-env-name>
     source <your-env-name>/bin/activate/